openai/neural-mmo/README.rst

 |ags| Authorship, License, Disclaimer
 #####################################

 I, `Joseph Suarez <https://github.com/jsuarez5341>`_, am the primary author of Neural MMO.
-I plan to continue development at least for the duration of my EECS PhD at MIT or until someone convinces me that there is a better way to solve AGI.
+I plan to continue development for at least the duration of my EECS PhD at MIT or until someone convinces me that there is a better way to solve AGI.
 Everything written in the source and documentation is my own opinion.
 I do not speak for OpenAI, MIT, Clare, Phillip, Igor, or anyone else involved in the project.

 2019 (fall): Neural MMO development continues at MIT. as the main project of my PhD
    - I am continuing my role as the primary developer
-- Phillip Isola resumes project oversight as my adviser
+   - **Phillip Isola** resumes project oversight as my adviser
    - We are beginning to get open source contributions

 2018 (fall): Independent development results in v1.1 and v1.2:
    - I ran the project solo.
 These versions are derivative works and are MIT sublicensed in my name

-2018 (spring): Neural MMO development continues during a 6-month internship at OpenAI, culminating in the v1.0 environment (MIT licensed to OpenAI) and THREE.js client (MIT licensed to Joseph Suarez and Clare Zhu) release:
+2018 (spring): Neural MMO development continues during a 6-month internship at **OpenAI**, culminating in the v1.0 environment (MIT licensed to **OpenAI**) and THREE.js client (MIT licensed to **Joseph Suarez** and **Clare Zhu**) release:
    - I continued my role as the primary developer
-- Yilun Du assisted with running experiments and particularly in setting up tournaments for the v1.0 release
+   - **Yilun Du** assisted with running experiments and particularly in setting up tournaments for the v1.0 release
-- Phillip Isola and Igor Mordatch managed and advised the project
+   - **Phillip Isola** and **Igor Mordatch** managed and advised the project
-- The v1.0 environment is registered to OpenAI and available under the MIT license
+   - The v1.0 environment is registered to **OpenAI** and available under the MIT license
-- The legacy THREE.js client was developed independently as a collaboration between myself and Clare Zhu.
+   - The legacy THREE.js client was developed independently as a collaboration between myself and **Clare Zhu**.
 It was originally created as follow-up work for the paper and blog post, but we ended up merging it in.
 This is also the reason that the project is split into two repositories.
 It is registered to us jointly and is available under the MIT license

 2017 (summer): Neural MMO development begins:
    - I (`Joseph Suarez <https://github.com/jsuarez5341>`_) started Neural MMO as an independent side project
-- I (Joseph Suarez) retain ownership of this smaller original code base and game kernel, along with associated ideas.
+   - I (**Joseph Suarez**) retain ownership of this smaller original code base and game kernel, along with associated ideas.
 I created these before my affiliations with OpenAI and MIT

 Open source contributors, listed by time since latest contribution.
 Discord handle have been used for individuals who have not granted explicit permission to display their real names:
-- Jack Garbus: Major contributions to the logging framework, feedback on the documentation and tutorials
+   - **Jack Garbus:** Major contributions to the logging framework, feedback on the documentation and tutorials
-- @tdimeola: Feedback on the documentation and tutorials
+   - **@tdimeola:** Feedback on the documentation and tutorials
-- @cehinson: Mac build of the Unity3D client
+   - **@cehinson:** Mac build of the Unity3D client

 |ags| Assets
 ############